A video depicts angry Muslims in a Western mall tearing down a Christmas tree because it offended them. See Example( s )

 Collected via e-mail, November 2016

-In mid-November 2016, a number of web sites published a video of people clambering on a Christmas tree in a Western shopping mall along with claims that it depicted Muslims attack the familiar holiday symbol because it offended them:
+In mid-November 2016, a number of web sites published a video of people climbing on a Christmas tree in a Western-style shopping mall, along with claims that it depicted Muslims attacking the familiar holiday symbol because it offended them:

 Ahh, the religion of peace and tolerance.
 Whenever Muslims move to Western nations they try to change everything about the culture to conform to sharia law.
 When they’re not doing that, they’re tearing down Christmas trees, because, Jesus, birth of the Son of God and all that.
 To them, Jesus is only a prophet, to Christians, He is God’s only son born of a woman.

 You can see in the video several Muslim men climbing a Christmas tree in a Mall.
 They are trying to tear it apart.
 They don’t do a very good job which leads one to believe it must be made of metal or something.

 Most versions didn’t specifically say that the video was filmed in the United States (they were tellingly vague about the who, what, when, where, and why aspects of the clip), but some of them referenced “Western nations” and the purported failure of Muslims to assimilate in Western countries.